Photos: Erik Norlander, the Galactic Collective and the Heller duo rock “A Tribute to Dr. Bob”

 Because NOTHING says Happy birthday, Bob Moog like a great synthesist playing a beautiful vintage synth, backed by a great band.

-Dick Hyman (b.
-1927) was already on his way to becoming a musical legend by 1968 and it had nothing to do with the Moog Modular Synthesizer.
-Having established himself as a jazz and studio keyboardist, arranger, and composer, he found himself…
+Dick Hyman was already on his way to becoming a musical legend by 1968 and it had nothing to do with the Moog Modular Synthesizer.
+Having established himself as a jazz and studio keyboardist, arranger, and composer, he found himself thrust into yet another rolethat of pioneering electronic musician.

 At first, Bob Moog didn’t think of his synthesizer as a total solution for the musician.
 He once famously said, “There was never a notion that a synthesizer would be used by itself for anything.”
 He pictured it as another piece of equipment in the traditional electronic music studio.